uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 ### Set up test data
 #### Guppy
 We run guppy tests with fixed ES data to enable data validation consistently.
 Before running guppy tests we must ensure the indices are created with the required data.
-We can use one of the setup scripts located [here](test_data/test_setup/guppy_es) depending on the type of Gen3 instance being tested.
+We can use the setup script located [here](test_data/test_setup/guppy_es).

 ## Run tests and review results
 Read these [docs](docs/howto/run_tests/) for specific information on how to run tests.